microfossil/particle-classification-onnx/README.md

 -Clicking on the “Snapshot” button captures an image and saves it in the “saving folder” (again, we recommend keeping the saving folder by default on the Desktop).
 The image will be saved in the `/Desktop/RaCAM_OD_output/Image_acquisition/` directory following the core name and sample name provided.
 If you also select “Object detection”: “Yes”, the corresponding images will be saved in the `/Desktop/RaCAM_OD_output/Image_recognition/` directory.

--Clicking on the “Batch processing” button allow you to process an existing batch of image (do object detection on a batch of existing original FOV images) by unselecting “Image_acquisition” and selecting “Object detection”: “Yes.
+-Clicking on the “Batch processing” button allows you to process an existing batch of images (do object detection on a batch of existing original FOV images) by unselecting “Image_acquisition” and selecting “Object detection”: “Yes.
 You will be asked to choose and enter a folder, which should be a “core” directory containing “sample” directories, containing images.

--Clicking the “Census data” button will generate a census table containing taxa in columns and samples in rows, by compiling the individual .txt files generated during the object detection step for each FOV image and located in the `/Desktop/RaCAM_OD_output/Raw_census_data/` directory.
+-Clicking the “Census data” button generates a census table containing taxa in columns and samples in rows, by compiling the individual .txt files generated during the object detection step for each FOV image and located in the `/Desktop/RaCAM_OD_output/Raw_census_data/` directory.